maxnatamo/maxnatamo/README.md

 * 📍 Originating and currently living in Denmark.
 * ☕ Still trying to learn to drink coffee.
-* 👨🏽‍💻 I'm currently working on <a href="https://github.com/maxnatamo/Chart">Chart</a>.
+* 👨🏽‍💻 I'm currently working on <a href="https://github.com/maxnatamo/Chart">Chart</a> and a secret private project.
 * 🔨 I'm learning about CI/CD (via GitLab CI) and Kubernetes (via ArgoCD).
-* 🤔 My (static) website is hosted on a Kubernetes cluster.
-Why?
-Funny.

 I'm a newly-educated backend developer from Skive, Denmark.